dewitt4/Cloud-Custodain/docs/source/azure/policy/resources/sqlserver.rst

     - Metric Filter - Filter on metrics from Azure Monitor - (see `SQL Server Supported Metrics <https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftsqlservers/>`_)
     - Tag Filter - Filter on tag presence and/or values
     - Marked-For-Op Filter - Filter on tag that indicates a scheduled operation for a resource
+- ``firewall-rules`` Filter based on firewall rules.
+Rules can be specified as x.x.x.x-y.y.y.y or x.x.x.x or x.x.x.x/y.
+  - `include`: the list of IP ranges or CIDR that firewall rules must include.
+The list must be a subset of the exact rules as is, the ranges will not be combined.
+  - `equal`: the list of IP ranges or CIDR that firewall rules must match exactly.

+  .. c7n-schema:: SqlServerFirewallRulesFilter
+       :module: c7n_azure.resources.sqlserver

 Actions
 -------